 This open spirit towards CI remains to this day, as there is not one particular place to learn CI, and there is no certification course teaching teachers how to go about relaying the information.
 When the number of participants began to expand, and subjects such as personal safety inside the dance became more substantial, (the students included were by then both professional dancers and non- professional dancers) the active CI dancers put forth more effort to create regular classes and clearer guidelines for the dance.
 The reasons for this were both to attract new participants and to continue to distinguish CI dance from other forms.
 Along with the expansion of students and teachers, began the gradual transition between the birth of CI dance as a working method for professional dancers, to the birth of CI as a social dance movement, open to any person wanting to take part in it.

-Following the initial years of CI being a working method of dancers exploring improvisational movement with touch and weight, the principles comprising the Contact dance became more coherent, and Paxton along with his students began sharing their experience in this motion art form to dance students in the U.S. and in Europe.
+Following the initial years of CI being a working method of dancers exploring improvisational movement with touch and weight, the principles comprising the Contact dance became more coherent, and Paxton along with his students began sharing experiences in this new movement art form to dance students in the U.S. and in Europe.

 One of the first definitions of Contact dancing was that of a folk art movement.
 Art which grows out of a specific location, with a communal grounding, mostly founded on a functional basis.
-Since the original idea of the dance is founded on the physical exploration of dancers in space, if one wanted dance partners, he had to teach others in order to have someone to dance with.
+Since the original idea of the dance is founded on the physical exploration of dancers in space, if one wanted dance partners, he/she had to teach others in order to have someone to dance with.
 In this manner, as is in folk dance and art, the Contact dance drew to itself people that would never have otherwise participated in a ballet or modern dance class, and that their main interest was embedded in the social and communal ingredient of the Contact Improvisation dance environment.
-During the seventies, The Contact dance existed in parallel platforms, both as a performance art, and as a social movement which revolved around CI meetings called contact jams.
-The Jam space is a practice meeting point with other people, where the emphasis is placed on sharing the dance practice.
+During the seventies, The Contact dance existed in parallel platforms, both as a performance art, and as a social movement which revolved around CI meetings called "contact jams".
+The Jam space is a meeting place and time organized to practice the form, where the emphasis was placed on sharing the dance practice.
 The communal aspect of CI expressed itself in the manner of participants recognizing the Jams as part of their social life.
 In comparison, the professional dance world tends to separate itself from an inclusive community by distinguishing professional dance for dance performers, and leisurely dance for the audience.
 Through the CI events and Jams a new dynamic was created, whereby the dancers are at once both performers and audience members.
 The Jams allow both the gratification of participating and the satisfaction of being an observer, and by opening those doors they connect the between the social and the professional.

 In order to pass along the information regarding CI dance, skilled dancers who embody the knowledge and are able to coherently express it are needed.
 This dimension demands skill, yet the practice is not exclusive to dancers trained from a young age, the practice is open to people interested in developing their movement and curiosity through the dance.